 or two of feedback.
 It takes less than 5 minutes.
 We expect you to do these

 every week.
 Penalty for not doing this is at instructor discretion to encourage

 compliance.
 The baseline penalty is -1 point on course grade for every status

-report not turned in on time.
+report not turned in.
 They don't take long.
-Just set a calendar
+Just set a calendar reminder and do

 - Letter grades will be assigned as follows according to a straight

 scale, with no "rounding up," no "curving," and no